Whenever I played League of Legends, I had a LoL build site open on my other monitor.

 It's always best to use your game sense to create your builds.

 Having a deep understanding of League of Legends through your own experiences will make you a better player.

 Knowing exactly what to build against your opponents is a critical skill to have, especially at the higher elos.

 It's always good to refresh your memory or see global statistics when it comes to building guides, but having the ability to adapt to what's happening in real-time is the best way to gain an advantage over your competition.

 By now, you should have some valuable tools in your repertoire to improve your skills in League of Legends.

 Data can be a handy tool to see where you lack so you can focus on improving in those areas, and it can also show where your strengths are.

-It's best to rely on your game sense rather than following cookie-cutter builds, so try and use a combination of both to get the best of both worlds.
+It's best to rely on your game sense rather than following cookie-cutter builds, so try to combine both to get the best of both worlds.

 If you have your method for selecting which items to choose for which champion, comment below with your method; we would love to hear it.